cyberspace7/release-action/README.md

 ### Permissions

+> [:INPORTANT]
-> :warning: Make sure to enable GitHub Actions to create pull requests in your repository settings.
+> Make sure to enable GitHub Actions to create pull requests in your repository settings.

 This action requires the following permissions in order to work: